davpaez/blogposts/README.md

+# Scripts from blog posts #

-# This repository contains scripts posted in my personal website #
+This repository contains scripts posted in the blog of my personal website [https://davidpaez.co](https://davidpaez.co)

 ## Contents ##
 1. Bifurcation diagrams with Python